samuel-gamelin/Rabbits-and-Foxes/README.md

 ##### Additional Tools

 - Contributions are made through GitHub, on this repository.
-  - Please download and install git and/or GitHub Desktop.
-[Download Link](https://git-scm.com/)
+  - Please download and install [git](https://git-scm.com/) and/or [GitHub Desktop](https://desktop.github.com/).
 - Slack is used as the main chat for this project.
-[Invitation Link](https://www.google.ca)
 - Github Issues will be used for task and ticket tracking.

 ## Current UML Diagram